-Since 2011, Beacon Theatre Productions has found a place in the Philadelphia community: producing theatre that spotlights critical moments of the past to show the way to a better future.
+Since 2011, Beacon Theatre Productions has found a place in the Philadelphia community: producing theatre that spotlights critical moments of the past to show the way to a better more equitable future.
 Shows are often free to the public or offered at affordable ticket prices.
-Since 2011, BTP has brought plays to a variety of venues including schools, community centers, historical sites, senior living communities, churches and more.
-We have produced plays about the enslavement of people of color and those who worked for abolition, the mistreatment of employees before the establishment of labor unions, deductive reasoning and personal confidence and empowerment, the struggle to obtain woman's suffrage, the unjust treatment of soldiers of color during the American Civil War, and a deeper compassion for those experiencing trauma and grief.
-We have produced plays with the characters of: O. Henry, Arthur Conan Doyle, Frederick Douglass, Mary Todd Lincoln, Abraham Lincoln, Dietrich Bonhoeffer, C.S.
-Lewis, Sigmund Freud, Harriet Forten Purvis, Charlotte Forten Grimké, and Susan B. Anthony, and have hosted other theatre artists' portrayal of historical characters such as Mrs. Deborah Franklin, Harriet Tubman, Richard Allen, Dorothy Day, Sojourner Truth and more.
+Since 2011, BTP has brought plays to a variety of venues including schools, community centers, historical sites, senior living communities, churches and other indoor and outdoor locations.
+We have produced plays about the enslavement of people of color, those who worked for the abolition of slavery, the mistreatment of employees prior to the establishment of labor unions, the struggle to obtain woman's suffrage, the unjust treatment of Black soldiers during the American Civil War, and a deeper compassion for those experiencing trauma and grief.
+We have brought to life the characters of: O. Henry, Arthur Conan Doyle, Frederick Douglass, Mary Todd Lincoln, Abraham Lincoln, Dietrich Bonhoeffer, C.S.
+Lewis, Sigmund Freud, Harriet Forten Purvis, Charlotte Forten Grimké, Susan B. Anthony, and Lucretia and James Mott.
+We have also hosted other theatre artists' portrayal of historical characters such as Mrs. Deborah Franklin, Harriet Tubman, Richard Allen, Dorothy Day, Sojourner Truth and more.

-In our 8 year history we have produced: Bonhoeffer's Cost by Mary Ruth Clark, Young Frederick Douglass by Walt Vail, Sherlock Holmes: The Final Adventure by Steven Dietz, and Freud's Last Session by Mark St. Germain.
-Bonhoeffer's Cost and Young Frederick Douglass were Philadelphia Premiers.
-BTP also presented I Will Speak for Myself performed by Kimberley Fairbanks and directed by Valerie Joyce.
-We have produced two fall showcases which featured multiple one act and solo pieces, written, designed and performed by Philadelphia theatre artists.
+In our 9 year history we have produced 4 full length plays: Bonhoeffer's Cost by Mary Ruth Clark, Young Frederick Douglass by Walt Vail, Sherlock Holmes: The Final Adventure by Steven Dietz, and Freud's Last Session by Mark St. Germain.
+BTP also presented I Will Speak for Myself created by Kimberley Fairbanks and Valerie Joyce; and we have produced showcases and new play readings created by Philadelphia theatre artists.
 We have formed relationships with organizations such as Big Brothers Big Sisters, Men of C.O.U.R.A.G.E and VetTix and have offered free tickets to these organizations for our Mentor Matinees and select shows.

-We have toured Mr. President, I'm Frederick Douglass by Georgina Bard and Richard Hadley, Mary Todd Lincoln: the Woman You Thought You Knew by Georgina Bard, O. Henry Live!
-Ransoms and Gifts! adapted by Jen Jaynes, The Red Letter Locker by Randy Petersen, and Letters to Aunt Hattie by Gigi McGraw throughout the Philadelphia region.
-Each of these new plays was developed by BTP and were World Premiers.
-We are currently developing a new touring production, UNDER THE BONNET by Shelli Pentimall Bookler, based on the life and work of human rights activist Lucretia Mott.
-The World Premier performance will be on February 16, 2020 at 2nd Baptist Church of Germantown.
+We have premiered Mr. President, I'm Frederick Douglass by Georgina Bard and Richard Hadley; Mary Todd Lincoln: the Woman You Thought You Knew by Georgina Bard; O. Henry Live!
+Ransoms and Gifts! by Jen Jaynes; The Red Letter Locker by Randy Petersen; Buried Truths by Jen Jaynes; Letters to Aunt Hattie by Gigi McGraw and Under the Bonnet by Shelli Pentimall-Bookler.
+Each was workshopped and developed by BTP and were World Premieres.